Developer: Radical Fish Games

-There are a few more images stored in the pyxl format
+There's a few more images stored in the pyxl format.

 There is quite a lot concept art and mockups within the game files, most of them in conveniently-named directories.

 A rough sketch of Lea running, who was supposedly called "bot-chan" during early development judging by the file name.

-This sketch was used a base for demo's start screen background, which also remains in unused in the final version.
+This sketch was used a base for demo's start screen background, which also remains unused in the final version.

 Some equipment screen mockups.
-Notice the older icons and colors.
+Note the older icons and colors.

 A mockup of the MS Solar area.